pengsun/matconvnet/matlab_dag/README.md

 ## Design Concept: GPU support
 It is tempted to add to the DAG wrapper a variable indicating whether to take CPU or GPU computation.
 This choice might be necessary when writing low-level functions, however, it should be avoided in high-level wrapper as it might introduce many if-else for CPU or GPU and quickly make your code messy.

 In this project we suggest to prepare a separate wrappers for GPU and CPU implementation, respectively.
 This way, the script code would be clearer.
-See the classes and scripts in `examples_dag`.
+See the classes and scripts in `examples_dag` (slightly deprecated) and `examples_dag2` (more preferred).

 ## Reference
 [1].
 LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE 86.11 (1998): 2278-2324.